1996 Major League Baseball postseason: Texas Rangers vs. New York Yankees

 This was the first postseason meeting between the Yankees and Rangers.
 The Yankees defeated the Rangers in four games to advance to the ALCS for the first time since 1981.

 John Burkett pitched a complete game for the Rangers as they stole Game 1 in the Bronx.
 Game 1 was the only playoff game won by the Rangers until Game 1 of the ALDS in 2010.
 In Game 2, the Rangers lead going into the bottom of the eighth, but the Yankees slowly chipped away at their lead to tie the game and force extra innings.
 The Yankees evened the series in the bottom of the twelfth thanks to a sacrifice bunt from Charlie Hayes which scored Derek Jeter due to an error by Texas’ Dean Palmer.
 In Arlington for Game 3, the Rangers again held a late lead going into the ninth, but couldn’t hold it again as Bernie Williams tied the game with a sacrifice fly, and Mariano Duncan put the Yankees ahead for good with an RBI single.
 In Game 4, the Rangers quickly put up a 4–0 lead, but the Yankees scored six unanswered runs to close out the series.
+This was the first playoff series win by the Yankees since winning the American League pennant in 1981.

 The Rangers and Yankees would meet again in the ALDS in 1998, 1999, and the ALCS in 2010, with the Yankees winning the former two and the Rangers winning the latter.